liupfskygre/SgVG_supraglacial_virome/scripts/Cau_tree.md

 conda activate emboss6
 seqret -sequence VOG00022.clustal -outseq VOG00022.align.faa

-```

-#1, Individual marker alignments were then trimmed to retain positions with less than 50% gaps using trimAl v.1.4 (ref.
+##note: Individual marker alignments were then trimmed to retain positions with less than 50% gaps using trimAl v.1.4 (ref.
 90) and concatenated, filling in gaps for missing markers where necessary.
 Only genomes containing at least three markers and having data at >5% of alignment columns were retained.

+```

 #4, trimming
 ```